Halle/TheOffcuts/content/posts/core-media-io-camera-extensions-part-three.md

 CMIO Camera Extension custom properties are a C API.
 If you've done lower-level audio or video code, you know that sometimes we need wrappers to deal nicely with highly-performant or highly-lightweight C and C++ system APIs; if this is your first time, welcome to Gnarlyville!
 The main goal is to give yourself some tools so that you debug in a single place through a single interface for these translations, and then, with any luck, never think about it again.

-First stop, still in Swift-land, add the following to `Shared.swift`, which are going to eventually control our special effects and give us a needed helpful extra String function:
+First stop, still in Swift-land, add the following to `Shared.swift`, which will eventually control our special effects and give us a needed helpful extra `String` function:

 ```
 // MARK: - MoodName